more likely to export

 more likely to seek financing

-Level 1 consists of two modules covering the definition of IP – its value and different forms including patents, trademarks and copyright – and one module on the basics of how to file a patent.
+Introduction Level 1 of the Intellectual Property Education Program consists of two modules covering the definition of IP – its value and different forms including patents, trademarks and copyright –…

-Level 2 is a series of special topics, ranging from IP strategy and commercialization to IP best practices for inventors and entrepreneurs.
+Introduction Level 2 of the Intellectual Property Education Program is a series of special topics, ranging from IP strategy and commercialization to IP best practices for inventors and entrepreneurs.
+All…

 U of T students who successfully complete each level will receive recognition on their Co-Curricular Record (CCR) as a Knowledge Creation and Innovation credential for Level 1 and Strategic Thinking or Reflective Thinking credential for Level 2.